madhavjk/cricket_analytics/README.md

-# Cricket Analytics Using Pyth
+# Cricket Analytics Using Python